 Panamanian golden frogs communicate with each other through semaphore - a gentle waving of its foreleg - and also communicates through sound.
-This method of communicating is to signal to rivals and mates above the noise of the mountain streams.
-This particular frog lacks eardrums.
+This particular frog lacks eardrums so this method of communicating allows them to signal to rivals and mates above the noise of the mountain streams.

 The frog is steeped into the mythology of Panama with locals believing that when the frog dies it turns to solid gold.
 Even a sighting of one is considered to be lucky and will bring good luck to those who see it.
 People in the region also collect the frog to take to their homes as it is considered so lucky, and of course this further exacerbates the problem of declining numbers of this creature.